hyperledger/indy-besu/docs/design/cl-registry.md

         * `schema` - AnonCreds schema JSON as bytes.
     * Restrictions:
         * Schema id must be unique.
+        * Sender is equal to identity.
-        * Corresponding issuer DID must exist, be active, and owned by sender.
+        * Corresponding issuer DID must exist, be active, and owned by identity.
+        * Sender must have either TRUSTEE or ENDORSER or STEWARD role assigned.
     * Format:
         ```
         SchemaRegistry.createSchema(